ufs-community/ufs-weather-model/doc/UsersGuide/source/BuildingAndRunning.rst

 The prerequisite software libraries for building the WM already exist on Level 1/preconfigured systems, so users may skip directly :ref:`downloading the code <DownloadingWMCode>`.
-On other systems, users will need to build the prerequisite libraries using :term:`HPC-Stack` or :term:`spack-stack`.
+On other systems, users will need to build the prerequisite libraries using :term:`HPC-Stack`.

 ..
 COMMENT: Update link w/supported platforms and compilers!
+   COMMENT: Add spack-stack once validated "or :term:`spack-stack`"

 ======================
 Prerequisite Libraries